chuprik/yii2-sortable-widgets/README.md

 ## Usage

-Create new migration, change parent to the migration class from the extension and specify the table name:
+Create a new migration, change a parent to the migration class from the extension and specify the table name property:

 ```php
 class m140811_131705_Models_order extends \kotchuprik\sortable\migrations\Migration